 Motor Neurone Disease - Systematic Multi-Arm Adaptive Randomised Trial (MND-SMART)

-MND-SMART is investigating whether selected drugs can slow down the progression of motor neurone disease (MND) and improve survival.
+MND-SMART is investigating whether selected drugs can slow down the progression of motor neuron disease (MND) and improve survival.

 The study is 'multi-arm' meaning more than one treatment will be tested at the same time.
 The trial started with 3 arms; drug 1 (memantine), drug 2 (trazodone) and placebo (dummy drug).
 A third drug, amantadine, was added in April 2023.
+A fourth drug, tacrolimus, was added in March 2025 in Edinburgh and across all sites in April 2025.
 The first two drugs, memantine and trazodone, were removed from the trial in September 2023 due to lack of benefit.
-The trial currently has 2 recruiting arms; amantadine and placebo.
+The trial currently has 4 recruiting arms; amantadine, liquid placebo (matched to amantadine), tacrolimus, and tablet placebo (matched to tacrolimus).
 This allows the evaluation of each drug versus placebo.
-Participants will be randomly allocated to either of the recruiting arms.
+Participants will be randomly allocated between the treatment arms they are eligible for.
 Medicines being tested are already approved for use in other conditions.

 MND-SMART has an 'adaptive' design.
 This means medicines being studied can change according to emerging results.
 Treatments shown to be ineffective can be dropped and new drugs can be added over the duration of the study.
 This will allow many treatments, over time, to be efficiently and definitively evaluated.